Accounting in Merchandising Companies

 0

 5.4.
-Analysis of the inventory sale transaction
+Analysis of inventory sale transaction

-Event No. 4.This event is composed of two parts.
-The first one (4a in the table below) is recognition of sales revenue.
+Event No. 4: This event is composed of two parts.
+The first one (4a in the table below) is the recognition of sales revenue.
 Cash and Retained Earnings increase by $5,500.
 Transaction 4a is an asset source transaction.
 The second part (4b) is designed to record the cost of goods sold.
-Remember that goods are expensed only at the point of sale (under perpetual system).
+Remember that goods are only expensed at the point of sale (under the perpetual system).
 Accordingly, $2,000 should be removed from the Merchandise Inventory account and placed to the expense account called Cost of Goods Sold.
 Transaction 4b is an asset use transaction.

 Illustration 4: Effects of inventory sale